behave/behave.example/docs/datatype/choice.rst

 When you run this example with ``behave`` the last step is not matched:

-.. command-output:: behave -f plain --tags=xfail --no-skipped ../datatype.features/choice.feature
+.. command-output:: behave --tags=xfail --no-skipped ../datatype.features/choice.feature
     :shell:
     :returncode: 1